martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 [^google-ctrl-f]: You could use google with `site:` but Ctrl+F has its charm.

-If you want the latest post on your main page in full, that's fine, just offer this list somewhere.
+If you want the latest post on your main page in full, that's fine, just offer this list _somewhere_.
 There's way too many (wordpress?) blogs where the main page is just one full article after another and you'd have to click through a million pages to find anything or to just scan for topics you like.[^optics-blog]

 [^optics-blog]: Like [this](https://skullsinthestars.com/) one.
 It has a ton of content, [some of it](https://skullsinthestars.com/2023/12/09/what-is-a-zero-refractive-index-material/) interesting but you can't get a proper feeling for what's there because even [filtered by category](https://skullsinthestars.com/category/optics/), the list of posts has infinite scrolling.

+### Pretty please, with sugar on top, make sure posts have dates

+...and that they're visible on the post's page.
+I can't tell you how many times I ran across a review or rant or even a positive post and I had no idea if it reflected the current state or was 10 years out of date.[^julia-shit]

+[^julia-shit]: For example, [Julia is shit](https://yuri.is/not-julia) and you could have guessed it by how they handle NaNs but here you have explicit, specific, undisputable proof that the devs just don't care about correctness.
+And a systemic issue like this is unlikely to improve any time soon but it would be nice to know at a glance this is a recent article, not something from Julia's early days (especially given this kind and density of issues isn't normal in a supposedly mature project).
+And because I compulsively have to point out irony, notice how the author uses dates (years) to drive home that this is a long term issue while he provides no date on his own article.

 ## Use page numbers instead of infinite scrolling